DanialArab/LLM/Pair programming with an LLM/readme.md

       This code is significantly faster than the original code, as it does not perform any unnecessary calculations.

-this is a great example of hallucination
+this is a great example of hallucination because in the code it says "Find the index of the middle element of the array", but **bisect** does a whole lot more than that, it says that it uses a `break` statement, which is not true.
+So this is an example of that we are given a much more efficient code but there is hallucination.

 <a name="11"></a>
 ### Debug your code